AutosaveDave/visual-overlays/README.md

 | `mythic` | yellow, cyan, fuschia |

 #### Behavior
-Whisp behaviors can be set using **behavior phrases**.
+Whisp behaviors can be set using **behavior phrases**, designated by a type code of `B`.
 A behavior phrase consists of at least one **action phrase** and zero or more **condition phrases**, separated by dashes (`-`).
 Whenever all conditions specified by condition phrases are met, the whisp will perform all actions specified by action phrases.
 If no condition phrases are included, the whisp always performs all actions specified by action phrases.

 ##### Action Phrases
 An **action phrase** consists of an **action type** followed by arguments specific to that action type, separated by periods (`.`). *Currently, not many action types are available, but more will be added in the future.*